JustablockCode/Miner_Hub/README.md

 ##### A: I will try to add many more OS support soon.
 ##### Q: Where can I contact you?
 ##### A: You can contact me on Discord!
 My username is: _justablock !
 Feel free to message me anytime!
 Or if you don't want to message me then you can just create an issue:)
+##### Q: I get an error "Failed to launch miner" or "Critical error occurred in miner"!
+What should I do?
+##### A: It is mostly a miner's problem, but you can contact me if you can't resolve the error.

 Happy mining! 💻->🛜->💵